| |

 I’m not sure if it was the giant stack of books we took home every couple of weeks, my demeanor, or just a simple peek at my address that sparked her to make the ask.
 She doesn’t often man the check out desk (as she’s typically behind the scenes keeping the little library engine chugging and on the tracks) so a handful of circumstances fell into place that she and I were both in the same place at the right time to come together and fill a need.

-I called M to discuss, and he offered full support.
+I called my husband to discuss, and he offered full support.

 I applied, was accepted, and jumped head first into a whole new world.
 It’s been one heck of a learning experience but just the chance I wanted to build my resume as a valuable contributor to my community and the enriching organizations that make it great.